 You can see it in action here or read on for full description…

 Where the Mini Sling shines is as a “just in case” sling or a “I just need to…” sling.
 I.e. just in case the baby screams and refuses the pram while out and about, or just in case the toddler gives up walking after 30 minutes and I just need to get them home, or I just need to hang the washing out to dry and baby refuses to be put down.
 Or a lives in the car sling just in case you need something while your out.
 Because it is one shouldered and very thin, this is not a long Sunday walk sling or a wear all day sling.
 It’s very definitely for short periods only, you’d certainly get achy using it with a bigger baby for any extended period of time.
-But because its so fast and easy to take on and off it really does work for those situations where you need your hands back or need something to help take the strain of holding your child but only while you just make lunch, or just pop out to the corner shop for milk….. etc, etc.
+But because its so fast and easy to take on and off it really does work for those situations where you need your hands back or need something to help take the strain of holding your child but only while you just make lunch, or just pop out to the corner shop for milk, or on the school run….. etc, etc.

 So how does it work?
 Well it’s simply a loop that you slip over your head.
 Baby goes in the pouch part, and then you do up the little yellow clip that tightens the upper part of the sling and finally tighten the sling as a whole by pulling down on the strap behind your back.
 Easy!!
 Really easy, easier than I expected in fact.
 Before trying the Mini Sling I’d assumed I’d struggle with the tightening being behind my back but actually the strap pulls at the same angle as your arm naturally takes which makes tightening really easy and feel really intuitive.
 It’s also really really fast!
 Literally takes just a moment to pop baby in and secure them.
 As because there are yellow clips on both edges this sling can be worn on either the left or right shoulder (you just do up which ever clip comes out on top).